 How Do I Make a Timesheet in Google Sheets?

 The timesheet Google spreadsheet offers allows you to either make a timesheet of your own or use existing templates.
 There are a wide variety of templates out there that you can download and then customize according to your liking.
-If you do want to start from scratch, I suggest reading this article.
+If you want to start from scratch, I suggest reading this article.
 I explain in detail how to perform each step and also provide insight into ways you can customize it.
 All of this awesome Google Sheets functionality comes with no cost at all.
 You can get started with your time tracking with Google Sheets timesheet right away.

 How Do I Log Hours in Google Sheets?

 Adding time or logging hours in a timesheet template for Google Sheets is simple.
 You need two pieces of information to log time.
 First is the time that you started your work, and second is the time you ended your work day.
 Once you add both of these information, you can use simply use the formula =(A1-B1) to log the number of hours you worked.
-The A1 value will be the time that you end the work day, while the B1 value will be the time you started your work.
+The A1 value will be the time that you end the work day, while the B1 value will be the time you start your work.